 Oh, and one last thing:

-Merry Christmas!We value your comments!
-Please weigh in on our comment section below.
+Merry Christmas!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com